K10Bops/portfolio/README.md

 _Jan 2022 - May 2023_

 - Conducted audits across 4 industries, including small and medium-sized enterprises (SMEs) and non-profit organizations.
-- Assessed financial statements, internal controls, and operational processes to pinpoint potential risks, inconsistencies, and areas for enhancement.
 - Scrutinized intricate data sets, detected anomalies, and ensured adherence to relevant laws, regulations, and industry standards.
 - Established and upheld effective communication channels with clients, addressing inquiries and offering guidance.
 - Provided accurate and reliable audit reports for stakeholders.